vmware/photon/content/en/docs-v5/troubleshooting-guide/photon-os-general-troubleshooting/secureboot-with-fips.md

 weight: 6
 ---

-You can boot Photon 5 with FIPS either enabled or not disabled.
+You can boot Photon 5 with FIPS either enabled or not enabled.

 ## Booting with FIPS
 When you boot Photon 5 with UEFI Secure Boot and FIPS is enabled, the kernel log (dmesg) should contain messages in the following format: